-As the name suggests, this is an amazing adrenaline fuelled day in the old abandoned slate mines located in North Wales.
+As the name suggests, this is an amazing adrenaline-fuelled day in the old abandoned slate mines located in North Wales.
 There are a number of outdoor activities in North Wales, but none are quite like this one.

 On this tour I did activities like abseiling, climbing, walking over rotting bridges, ziplining over massive caverns, oh and there was even a freefall simulator that’s like jumping out of a plane.
 And you do all of these activities underground in the pitch-black dark.
 HOW CRAZY DOES THAT SOUND!?

 I really can’t recommend this activity enough.
-It’s definitely one of the best adventure experiences in the United Kingdom and hopefully you’ll love it as much as I did!
+It’s definitely a North Wales adventure and one of my favourite experiences in the United Kingdom.
+Hopefully you’ll love it as much as I did!